Weighted Context-Free-Language Ordered Binary Decision Diagrams: Weighted CFLOBDDs (WCFLOBDDs)

-The structural invariants mainly deal with (i) the organization of return tuples, and (ii) weights in level-0 groupings.
-The following invariants deal with constraints on return tuples (and are similar to those for unweighted CFLOBDDs \cite[\S4.1]{DBLP:journals/corr/abs-2211-06818}).
-Let $c$ be an A-Connection or B-Connection edge with return tuple $rt_c$ from $g_{i-1}$ to $g_{i}$. \begin{enumerate} \item If $c$ is an $A$-connection edge, then $rt_c$ must map $g_{i-1}$'s exit vertices 1-to-1, in order, onto $g_i$'s middle vertices. \item If $c$ is the $B$-connection edge whose source is middle vertex $j+1$ of $g_i$ and whose target is $g_{i-1}$, then $rt_c$ must meet two conditions: \begin{enumerate} \item It must map $g_{i-1}$'s exit vertices 1-to-1 (but not necessarily onto) $g_i$'s exit vertices. \item Return edges not mapped to exit vertices of $g_i$ that are targets of return tuples of $B$-connections $[1..j]$ must ``compactly extend'' $g_i$'s exit vertices (similar to condition \ref{Inv:1} on A-connections).
-See \cite[Defn.\ 4.1(2)(b)]{DBLP:journals/corr/abs-2211-06818}. \end{enumerate} \item A \protoWCFLOBDD can be used (pointed to by other higher-level groupings) multiple times, but a \protoWCFLOBDD never contains two separate instances of equal {\protoWCFLOBDD}s.
+\paragraph{\textbf{Structural Invariants.}} The structural invariants mainly deal with (i) the organization of return tuples, and (ii) weights in level-0 groupings.
+The following invariants deal with constraints on return tuples.
+Let $c$ be an A-connection or B-connection edge with return tuple $rt_c$ from $g_{i-1}$ to $g_{i}$. \begin{enumerate} \item If $c$ is an $A$-connection edge, then $rt_c$ must map $g_{i-1}$'s exit vertices 1-to-1, in order, onto $g_i$'s middle vertices. \item If $c$ is the $B$-connection edge whose source is middle vertex $j+1$ of $g_i$ and whose target is $g_{i-1}$, then $rt_c$ must meet two conditions: \begin{enumerate} \item It must map $g_{i-1}$'s exit vertices 1-to-1 (but not necessarily onto) $g_i$'s exit vertices. \item It must ``compactly extend'' the set of exit vertices in $g_i$ defined by the return tuples for the previous $j$ $B$-connections (similar to condition (\ref{Inv:1}) on A-connections): Let $rt_{c_1}$, $rt_{c_2}$, $\ldots$, $rt_{c_j}$ be the return tuples for the first $j$ $B$-connection edges out of $g_i$.
+Let $S$ be the set of indices of exit vertices of $g_i$ that occur in return tuples $rt_{c_1}$, $rt_{c_2}$, $\ldots$, $rt_{c_j}$, and let $n$ be the largest value in $S$.
+(That is, $n$ is the index of the rightmost exit vertex of $g_i$ that is a target of any of the return tuples $rt_{c_1}$, $rt_{c_2}$, $\ldots$, $rt_{c_j}$.)
+If $S$ is empty, then let $n$ be $0$.

+Now consider $rt_c$ ($= rt_{c_{j+1}}$).
+Let $R$ be the (not necessarily contiguous) sub-sequence of $rt_c$ whose values are strictly greater than $n$.
+Let $m$ be the size of $R$.
+Then $R$ must be exactly the sequence $[n+1, n+2, \ldots, n+m]$. \end{enumerate} \item A \protoWCFLOBDD can be used (i.e., pointed to by other higher-level groupings) multiple times, but a \protoWCFLOBDD never contains two separate instances of equal {\protoWCFLOBDD}s.
 (Equality is defined inductively on the hierarchical structure of groupings.)